josuemontano/API-platform/README.md

 ---

-This project was built to provide a starting point for developing REST APIs with Pyramid and build an AngularJS around it.
-Happy coding!
+This project was built to provide a starting point for developing a REST applications with Pyramid and AngularJS.

-## Cool stuff...

-The server is built on top of [Pyramid](http://trypyramid.com) (web development with style, indeed).
+The server is built on top of [Pyramid](http://trypyramid.com) (web development with style, indeed), of course.
 Pyramid itself exposes and serves the REST resources.
 It makes use of [PyJWT](https://github.com/jpadilla/pyjwt) in the auth module for JSON Web Token authentication.

 The front end is an AngularJS 1 application built with [Satellizer](https://github.com/sahat/satellizer), [AngularUI Router](https://github.com/angular-ui/ui-router) and [Restangular](https://github.com/mgonto/restangular).

-## Database
+### Database

 By default the project has a PostgreSQL connection configured.
 Change the `sqlalchemy.url` property in `development.ini` and `alembic.ini` to match your database settings.
 Make sure you have PostgreSQL in your PATH, psycopg2 requires it.
 If using [PostgresApp](http://postgresapp.com/), as I do, add these lines to your bash profile
 ```bash